Wellington Police find body on a Wairarapa beach during search for missing woman Sonam Shelar

 McKee said anyone with cameras showing Onslow Rd, Box Hill, Burma Rd or Agra Cres to contact police on 04 381 2000 or via email to opzeplin@police.govt.nz.

-There is also an appeal from the police would like to speak to anyone who may have seen Shelar on Friday, November 16 or Saturday, November 17.
+There is also an appeal from the police who would like to speak to anyone who may have seen Shelar on Friday, November 16 or Saturday, November 17.

 "Sonam was last seen wearing a brown jacket with fur on the hood, as well as white, black and orange trainers," McKee said.